SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 The above Dialog code in filter is rendered on UI like this
 ![Dialog](img/gem-builder-ui.png)

-There are various UI Components that can be defined for your custom Gem such as Scroll boxes, tabs, buttons, and more!
-These UI Components can be grouped together in various type of Panels to create a custom User experiences when using the Gem.
+There are various UI components that can be defined for your custom Gem such as scroll boxes, tabs, buttons, and more!
+These UI components can be grouped together in various types of panels to create a custom user experience when using the Gem.

 After the Dialog object is defined, it's serialized as JSON, sent to the UI and rendered there.